 So what is life for Roman Catholics?
 Its God-given preciousness is the ultimate key to its value: a life lived in as full harmony as possible, on earth, with God’s eternal will, can accomplish much good.

-A recent example (at time of writing: autumn 2016) would be the sainting of Mother Teresa [of Kolkata; died 1997] whose tireless works of mercy, amid the poor and destitute, are an example to many.
+A recent example would be the sainting of Mother Teresa [of Kolkata; died 1997] whose tireless works of mercy, amid the poor and destitute, are an example to many.
 Any life is sacred in itself and to be respected, hence any conduct that could prevent or extinguish one (contraception, abortion, murder, euthanasia) is to be abhorred.